adammccartney/rill/rill/etc/ideas.md

 # rill (erosion)  #
 ===============================================================================

-A rill is the soft impression left in the soil in the wake of a soft, lightly flowing stream of water.
-In nature, a rill will form part of a network.
+a rill is the soft impression left in the soil in the wake of a soft, lightly flowing stream of water. in nature, a rill will form part of a network.

 In musical terms, the basic idea will be to map the two elements acoustically: